~ 6 MIN READ

 Are they the same?
 If not, what’s the difference?
 Do you need both?
 We hear these kinds of questions frequently.
 To help answer them, first we'll walk through the definitions of strategic planning vs. operational planning.
 Then, we'll explain the main differences between them.

 A strategic plan outlines your mission, vision, and high-level goals for the next three to five years.
 It also takes into account how you’ll measure those goals, and the major projects you’ll take on to meet them.

-An operational plan (also known as a work plan) is an outline of what your department will focus on for the near future—usually the upcoming year.
+An operational plan (also known as a work plan) is a highly detailed outline of what your department will focus on for the near future—usually the upcoming year.
 The plan will answer questions - who, what, when, and how much - regarding daily or weekly tasks.

 Your strategic plan outlines long-term goals for the next three to five years.
 What you’ll be doing to achieve those goals in the shorter term (typically the next fiscal year) is outlined in your operational plan.

-The goal of your operational plan isn’t company-focused—it is department-focused.
+The goal of an operational plan applies to specific departments, not the company as a whole.
 There can be overlap between departments, but that’s the exception rather than the rule.
 Large departments may require multiple operational plans.
 Because of its narrower focus, an operational plan is inherently more detailed than a strategic plan—it outlines how you’re going to get it all done!

 Your organization’s high-level leadership team—the executive team or city council, for instance—is responsible for creating the strategic plan.
 Once it’s created, the strategic plan will be pushed forward by cross-functional teams who work together to ensure the strategy is successful.